If you want to play a role in the smooth running of a university, college or school, then a career in education administration may be for you

 It's important to show your interest in the education sector through, for example, involvement in university or school life, committee work, work as a sabbatical officer, student recruitment activities, and participation in skills development schemes and mentoring.

 The main employers of education administrators are universities and HE and FE colleges.
 Opportunities also exist within tertiary colleges, private colleges and specialist training colleges and, increasingly, within primary and secondary schools.

 Recruitment agencies rarely handle vacancies.

-It may be possible to negotiate time off to study for further qualifications, especially if this can be done at your own institution.
+Professional qualifications can be useful for gaining promotion and you may be able to negotiate time off to study, especially if the qualification can be done at your own institution.

+As there is no formal post-entry qualification or promotion structure in the educational sectors, grades, job titles and salaries may vary across institutions.
+However, there is generally support and guidance available for staff looking to move to the next level.
+Getting a formal professional qualification may improve your promotion prospects.
 Buoyant student or pupil numbers are crucial to every institution's financial health and if funding is under threat, it can affect opportunities for career progression.